JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### Issue: Widget Object Is Undefined after Loading a Page through AJAX

-This usuallly happens when the page loaded via AJAX contains a script reference to jQuery.
+This usually happens when the page loaded via AJAX contains a script reference to jQuery.
 When jQuery is re-initialized, all jQuery-based data attributes are cleared, including the data(`kendoWidget`) attribute that holds the Kendo UI widget object.

 **Solution**